ArturMakowski/Forest_cover_type_classification/README.md

 3. Used Scikit-learn library to train two simple Machine Learning models

-    - Chose logistic regression and K-nearest neighbours as a baseline
+    - Chose logistic regression and decision tree as a baseline
 4. Used TensorFlow library to train a neural network that classifies the data

     - Created a function that will find a good set of hyperparameters for the NN